rakshita95/exchange-rate-forecasting-bayesian/README.md

 A detailed explanation of the approach and discussion of the results can be found in the [report.](Report.pdf)

+I have also explored the time aware deep learning models like LSTMs for exchange rate forecasting.
+The project can be found  [in this repository.](https://github.com/rakshita95/DeepLearning-time-series)

 ## Files and their Functions

 * Report: Writeup of the details of the project